dmort27/epitran/README.md

     phonological_feature_vector :: List<Integer>
 )
 ```
 The codes for `character_category` are from the initial characters of the two character sequences listed in the "General Category" codes found in [Chapter 4 of the Unicode Standard](http://www.unicode.org/versions/Unicode8.0.0/ch04.pdf#G134153).
 For example, "L" corresponds to letters and "P" corresponds to production marks.
-This structure is likely to change in subsequent versions of the library.
+The above data structure is likely to change in subsequent versions of the library.
 Here is an example of an interaction with it:

 ```
 >>> import epitran